Local moving companies in Tennessee

 - State regulator: You can verify your Oregon moving license status right on the state regulator’s official website, here.

-- Moving permits: You don’t need a moving permit to relocate to Oregon, but it’s wise to check local parking regulations ahead of time.
+- Moving permits: You don’t need a moving permit to relocate to Oregon, but it’s a good idea to review local parking rules before moving day.

-- Change of address: Be sure to submit your USPS change of address form at least a week before moving.
-You’ll be able to select your move date so your mail gets forwarded to Oregon on time.
+- Change of address: Be sure to submit your USPS change of address form at least one week before your move.
+This way, you can select your moving date and ensure your mail is forwarded to Oregon right on time.
 Get started here.

 FAQ